15 March 2020

 Ironically, Trump puts his own health at risk.
 He has been exposed to several people in the last few days who later tested positive for Covid 19.
 Several people he was with later self-quarantined.
 There was a lot of hand-shaking (but only one elbow-bump) and multiple hands on microphones and the podium when he appeared yesterday with the business leaders who will rake in billions from Covid 19.
 A bottle of hand sanitizer on the podium would have sent a powerful message to the public.
 Instead, we got self-congratulatory blathering.
 (I washed my hands afterwards.)
 Pence made a pandering, ass-kissing speech about the endless accomplishments of Glorious Leader.
 (I washed my hands again after I cleaned up the vomit.)
-Breaking news that GL tested negative for coronavirus can be trusted just about as much as any news from the White House.
+Breaking news that GL tested negative for the virus can be trusted just about as much as any news from the White House.